Houtman Abrolhos: Cultural references

 The majority of cultural references to the Houtman Abrolhos relate to the islands' shipwrecks, particularly the Batavia.
-The events surrounding the loss of the Batavia is one of the most celebrated episodes in Australian popular history; in the words of Henrietta Drake-Brockman:The story has spawned a massive body of literature, both fiction and non-fiction, as well as numerous works in other media.
+The events surrounding the loss of the Batavia is one of the most celebrated episodes in Australian popular history; in the words of Henrietta Drake-Brockman:

+The story has spawned a massive body of literature, both fiction and non-fiction, as well as numerous works in other media.

 Other shipwrecks, notably Zeewijk (also spelled Zeewyk), have also become the subject of books and other works.
 Other cultural references to the Houtman Abrolhos are rare.
 By far the best known book on it is Malcolm Uren's Sailormen's ghosts: The Abrolhos islands in three hundred years of romance, history, and adventure.
 First published in 1940, this book saw numerous editions published in the 1940s, and was even republished in 1980 as a "West Australian classic".
 In it, Uren tells both the history of the islands and the story of his own visit to the islands.

 Other books include William Bede Christie's 1909 Christmas on the briny: the innocents abroad, or, a holiday trip to the Abrolhos islands, Deborah Lisson's 1991 The Devil's Own, and Alison Louise Wright's 1998 Abrolhos Islands Conversations.
 The latter, a book of interviews and portraits of the people of the Abrolhos, won the Special Award in the 1999 Western Australian Premier's Book Awards.

 The islands featured in the first episode of Surfing the Menu, an eight-part food and travel series produced for the ABC in 2003, and the following year were featured on Getaway, Australia's longest-running and most popular holiday and travel television programme.
 They were the subject of a motion picture entitled Eye opener, published by The Film Centre WA in 1981, and of a piece of classical music entitled Abrolhos: A ceremonial overture, written by William Stewart in 1988 under commission to the Geraldton Town Council.

 In April 2019 the Houtman Abrolhos became the site of the failure of reportedly one of Australia's biggest drug smuggling operations, worth $73 million.

+In 2020 a Western Australian man briefly established the Houtman Abrolhos Micro Nation, based on Uncle Margie Island.
+The self-declared 'prince' represented himself in the four-day trial in 2023 and relied on a bevy of pseudolegal claims to challenge the Department of Primary Industries & Regional Development (DPIRD).